wojciech-kulik/FlashSpace/README.md

 Space Control allows you to preview all workspaces on a grid and switch between them.

+Use 0-9 and arrow keys to switch between workspaces.

 ![FlashSpace - Space Control](https://github.com/user-attachments/assets/c5e15bca-59b5-46a0-a19a-f34ae3c0e9c1)

 ## 🪟 Focus Manager